Constant Montald: Early years

 Montald was born in 1862 in Ghent.
-In 1874, while receiving an education in decorative painting at the technical school of Ghent during the day, Montald also enrolled in the evening-classes of the Royal Academy of Fine Arts in Ghent.
-There he won in 1885 a competition and received a grant from the city which enabled him to live and study briefly in Paris with fellow artist Henri Privat-Livemont at the École des Beaux-Arts.
+In 1874, while receiving an education in decorative painting at the technical school of Ghent during the day, Montald also enrolled in the evening classes of the Royal Academy of Fine Arts in Ghent.
+There, in 1885, he won a competition and received a grant from the city which enabled him to live and study briefly in Paris with fellow artist Henri Privat-Livemont at the École des Beaux-Arts.
 In Paris, he painted his first monumental canvas, The Human Struggle, a 5 by 10m canvas which he later donated to the city of Ghent.
 There, the work was displayed in the grand hall of the Palace of Justice.
-Since then it is on display on a wall of the hall of the Court of Appeal.
+Since then it has been on display on a wall of the hall of the Court of Appeal.